Policy Leadership Board

 The Policy Leadership Board provides strategic direction, oversight and challenge to the work of the Policy Leadership Division.

-In particular, it oversees and co-ordinates the work of the separate expert panels, the Taxation Board and Strategy & Research Advisory Group, undertakes horizon scanning and prioritisation, and initiates proactive programmes and projects.
+In particular, it oversees and co-ordinates the work of the separate expert panels, the Taxation Board, undertakes horizon scanning and prioritisation, and initiates proactive programmes and projects.

 Its main strategic focus is to influence policy developments on behalf of the members and in the public interest, but it is also active in engaging members in our policy work (in accordance with the community aspect of the ICAS strategy), ensuring the relevance to members of the work we do, and with the Ethics Board, building up trust in ICAS and the profession.

 Philip Johnson (Chairman)

 Philip was a senior partner in the Deloitte UK firm, having retired in 2007 after being a partner for 30 years.
 At Deloitte, he was an elected member of the UK Board of Partners and the first chairman of the firm’s Audit Committee.
 Philip was head of Quality and Risk Management for the UK audit practice of Deloitte from 2003 until his retirement from the firm in 2007.